eee555/ms-toollib/evf format (evf标准).md

 * The full specification and historical versions are open-sourced at: https://github.com/eee555/ms_toollib/blob/main/evf%E6%A0%87%E5%87%86.md
 * In case of any conflict between different language versions, the Chinese version shall prevail.

-Both AVF and RMV formats for Minesweeper videos have become technically stable, allowing specialized clones like Arbiter and Viennasweeper to easily record and play their own generated videos.
+Both AVF and RMV formats for Minesweeper replays have become technically stable, allowing specialized clones like Arbiter and Viennasweeper to easily record and play their own generated replays.
 However, this software-centric model is closed, preventing new software from generating these formats.
 According to [thefinerminer](https://minesweepergame.com/forum/viewtopic.php?f=26&t=1330), currently, due to developers leaving, parsing these files relies on reverse engineering, making it unsafe and restrictive for developers to convert between different formats.
 To overcome this issue, on one hand, Freesweeper is able to replay multiple video formats on a single software for the first time.
 On the other hand, Freesweeper can convert other video formats to the [rawvf](https://github.com/thefinerminer/minesweeper-rawvf) format (the first open-source Minesweeper video format).
 The ability to replay multiple formats and convert them into a unified format is undoubtedly the direction for future development.
 However, rawvf mainly addresses human readability issues, similar to a parser's debug information, which not only makes it hard to satisfy everyone's preferences but also unnecessarily occupies disk space, contrary to general engineering practices.

 Furthermore, existing formats have the following shortcomings:
 1. Insufficient precision.
 With hardware advancements, timing precision can now reach millisecond levels.